Student Jobs at the CORD

 - Knowledge of word processing systems, presentation programs, and email systems

-- Skilled in interpersonal, organizational and critical thinking skills
+- Skilled in interpersonal communication and organizational and critical thinking skills

 - Skilled in conducting online and in-person meetings and sessions